Born 1/6/30 in Holdenville, Oklahoma,

 through Texas and Arkansas back to the Stars

-and Bars which will forever be a symbol of sacrifice and valor
+and Bars, forever a symbol of sacrifice and valor, as are

 the Stars And Stripes for which my family fought and bled in later years.
-We are proud to be
+We were very proud of the America

 My parents, teen-agers of a lost

 generation, began me when the world's economy was

 roaring and its dreams unbounded.
 Only I appeared at